shlizee/C-elegans-Neural-Interactome/README.md

 # Installation (Windows)

-We recommend to install [Windows Anaconda for Python 3.7](https://www.anaconda.com/download/#windows) since it has most of the package necessary for Neural Interactome.
+We recommend to install [Windows Anaconda for Python 3.8](https://www.anaconda.com/download/#windows) since it has most of the package necessary for Neural Interactome.
 Once you install Anaconda, you will have to install the following additional packages through Anaconda prompt:

 * pip install flask
 * pip install flask-socketio
-* pip install eventlet=0.26.0 (Latest version has bugs)
+* pip install eventlet=0.26.0 (Latest version has issues regarding monkey patch in Windows)

 Once you have installed these dependencies, unzip the cloned zip file to your desired location.
 Navigate to the Neural Interactome folder (location of initialize.py) in Anaconda prompt, and type